tmecklem/realtime-web/slides/index.md

 <!--

 The first problem we want to highlight today is the problem of scarce resources.
-And this problem is probably most commonly seen in systems that handle inventory management, and an example of how that manifests itself is out of stock situations on ecommerce sites.
+And this problem is probably most commonly seen in systems that handle inventory management, and an example of how that manifests itself is out of stock situations on commerce sites.

-So, let's look at ecommerce specifically.
+So, let's look at commerce specifically.
 There is a reality for most e-commerce sites, that customers are interacting with digital representations of a physical inventory.
 And that means there is a constraint, or a limit, to the number of items that can actually be sold.
 Take event tickets as an example.
 There is a limit to the number of tickets that can be sold for an event because there is a physical limit to the number of people who can attend that event.

 And it is our job as designers and developers to make sure customers have the right information about the state or status of an item at the right time to make informed decisions about it during the buying process.